sky1641/th06nc-practice/README.md

 The red-moon background was supplied by the project owner; inclusion does not claim ownership or grant an additional reuse license.
 The red P icon is separate original artwork.
 No reuse license has been selected for the project.
 The Windows 11 frame is themed; earlier Windows versions retain their standard frame.

-## Development

-The default source build is English.
-Select Chinese with `-p:PracticeLanguage=zh-CN`; select English with `-p:PracticeLanguage=en`.
-Run `build-release.ps1` to create separate standard and self-contained packages for both languages.
-Each ZIP contains only its own user documentation.
-The two editions share the same gameplay implementation and single-instance guard.

 [Chinese documentation](README.zh-CN.md) · [Release notes](distribution/en/RELEASE_NOTES.md)